edwinciw/Light-History-and-Human-Behaviour/README.md

  - **latex_tables:**
    The Random Forest performance metrics tables in LaTeX code.
 All tables are generated from 'RandomForest.R'

-## Data Preprocessing
-- Data from the original datasets were aggregated and processed to prepare the working dataset for analysis.
-Preprocessing steps, including data cleaning and feature encoding, are detailed in the `preprocessing.R` script.
+- **Additional_materials:**
+  Contains pdf files of some details in data attributes, imputation, and supplementory figures useful for the report of the Project.

+## Detail data attributed and imputation
+The detail about the data variables in 'bt_with_history_encoded.R' and imputation of missing values are in the file 'Data Attributes and Imputation.pdf' in the folder 'Additional_materials'

 ## Usage Instructions

 1. **Setup:**
-   - Ensure you have RStudio 4.4 installed.
+   - Ensure you have RStudio 4.4.1 installed.
-   - Install the required R packages listed in `requirements.txt` (if applicable).
+   - Install the required R packages listed in 'RPackages.txt'.

 2. **Running Analysis:**
-   - Load the datasets into RStudio using the provided R scripts.
-   - Execute the scripts `anova_analysis.R`, `linear_mixed_models.R`, and `random_forest_models.R` to perform the analyses.
+    1. **Data_Preprocessing_and_Aggregation.R**: Create the working data 'bt_with_history_hour_encoded.R'.
+    2. **EDA.R:** Data visualisation.
+    3. **Linear_Mixed_Model.R:** Linear Mixed Models on cognitive performance with KSS, circadian phase, and daily variation.
+    4. **ANOVA.R:** MEDI variables by KSS scores.
+    5. **RandomForest.R:** Random Forest Models.

    ```R
    # Example command to load data